benAdambridge/Power-BI-project-English-Local-Councils-financial-status/README.md

 If it doesn't come with Region column then match this -I had to get LAD22 match with LAD23, then match to Region by LAD22 download (was the most up to date I could find)

+# Presenting the data

+Select Shape Map

+Format visual
+- Map settings
+- Import JSON created earlier
+- This should present your map

+With your Council data now do what you like, remembering to put Council name into the Location field

+I then added some slicers, so that people can look at certain sections of the map only
+- like how many Local Councils are bankrupt in London

+I added a graph looking at the breakdown of councils financial status by Region.